List of awards and nominations received by Jennifer Aniston

-For her role in the sitcom Friends, Aniston won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 1996, Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series in 2002, and the Golden Globe Award for Best Actress – Television Series Musical or Comedy in 2003.
+For her role in the classic sitcom Friends, Aniston won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 1996, Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series in 2002, and the Golden Globe Award for Best Actress – Television Series Musical or Comedy in 2003.
 She earned a Primetime Emmy Award nomination in 2009 for her guest starring role on the sitcom 30 Rock.
 For her performance in the 2014 drama Cake, she received Screen Actors Guild Award and Golden Globe Award nominations.

-For the Apple TV+ drama series The Morning Show, she won a Screen Actors Guild Award, and earned nominations for a Primetime Emmy Award and two Golden Globes.
+Since 2016, Jennifer Aniston re-established herself as a prominent figure in television by executively producing acclaimed shows such as *Little Fires Everywhere* and Apple TV's *The Morning Show*, for which she won a SAG for Outstanding Performance by Lead a Female Actor in a Drama Series (2020) and earned nominations for two Primetime Emmy Awards for Outstanding Lead Actress in a Drama Series.

 Major Awards

 Directors Guild Awards

 The Directors Guild Awards are issued by the Directors Guild of America.